Teutates: TOT rings

 As many as 68 finger rings with the letters TOT inscribed on them have been found in Britain.
 These date between the 2nd and 3rd centuries CE.
 The find-spots of these rings are concentrated around Lincolnshire and, more broadly, within the territory of the Corieltauvi tribe.

 Emil Hübner, in an 1877 supplement to the Corpus Inscriptionum Latinarum, was the first to propose that these three letters should be read as an abbreviation of the deity-name Tot(atis).
 This suggestion was thereafter taken up by Anne Ross, Martin Henig and Jack Ogden, and Adam Daubney (of the Portable Antiquities Scheme).

-Three-letter inscriptions on Roman rings are usually abbreviations of deity-names, for example MER rings to Mercury and MIN rings to Minerva.
+Three-letter inscriptions on Roman rings are common, and typically abbreviations of deity-names (for example MER for Mercury or MIN for Minerva).
 Two rings, found in the 2000s, which preface TOT with DEO ("God") have been taken to confirm that the god Teutates is referenced here.

 However, other explanations of the inscription TOT have been given.
 Hübner proposed, as an alternative reading, that these rings abbreviated the charm tot (annos vivas) ("so many (years you live)"), a proposal which has been followed by Willi Göber and Hofeneder.
 Guy de la Bédoyère has given a number of additional Latin phrases that TOT could abbreviate.
 Henig and Ogden entertained the possibility that the letters "may be a vox magica", i.e., a meaningless set of letters supposed to have magical properties.

 Henig and Ogden have pointed out that this TOT motif may appear on some 7th-century Saxon sceats.